NotLazy/PPK-Sharp/README.md

 {
     class Program
     {
-        private static PPK pem;
-        private static PPK ppk;
         static void Main(string[] args)
         {
             // you can provide your key by fetching it from a web server, or by reading it from a file. string PrivateKey = "... your public or private key here...";
             string PublicKey = "... your public or private key here...";

-            ppkPublic = new PEM(PublicKey); // key should be in PEM format ppkPrivate = new PPK(PrivateKey); // key should be in PEM format
+            PPK ppkPublic = new PPK(PublicKey); // key should be in PEM format PPK ppkPrivate = new PPK(PrivateKey); // key should be in PEM format

             string encrypted = ppkPublic.Encrypt("Hello World");